-Things are changing very rapidly in the way that ICT services can be delivered and used in education.
-Although most of the developments from major ICT providers aren’t specific to education, they are addressing the issues that education faces today.
+Things are changing very rapidly in the way that ICT services can be delivered and used in schools.
+Although most of these developments aren’t specific to education, they are addressing needs of schools.

-Unless you’ve got a pile of developers in your college (and I know that some of you do!) then I guess you aren’t going to be buried in the detail of how these services work – because it will mainly be used by your suppliers, as they think about moving some of their applications to the cloud.
+Unless you’ve got a pile of developers in your school (and some of you do!) then I guess you aren’t going to be buried in the detail of how these services work – because it will mainly be used by your suppliers, as they think about moving some of their applications to the cloud.

 The official summary blurb for Azure describes it thus:

 The Windows Azure platform offers a flexible, familiar environment for developers to create cloud applications and services.
 With Windows Azure, you can shorten your time to market and adapt as demand for your service grows.

 Windows Azure offers a platform that is easily implemented alongside your current environment.

 - Windows Azure: operating system as an online service - Microsoft SQL Azure: fully relational cloud database solution - Windows Azure platform AppFabric: makes it simpler to connect cloud services and on-premises applications